8 Warning Signs of Adderall Addiction

 Since Adderall works by adjusting the chemistry of the brain, there can be psychological effects.
 As you become addicted to Adderall, these effects worsen.

 A person with abnormal brain chemistry can take Adderall to fix it and not experience these strange side effects.
-But if you have a normal brain or you're taking a large dose, these can pop up pretty quick.
+But if your brain already produces the correct ratio of chemicals, or if you're taking a large dose, these can pop up pretty quickly.

 3. Irritability